ApiRTC/apirtc-react-native-demo/README.md

 - Open this [link](https://apirtc.com/tutos/Video_client_Material/apiRTC-Material-Client-Video.html) with Chrome to exchange with your mobile over WebRTC

 ## ApiRTC key
-For this demo we use the Api key "myDemoApiKey".
-Please register on our website to get your private api key.
+For this demo we use the ApiKey "myDemoApiKey".
+Please register on our website to get your private ApiKey.

 ## Compatibility
 - Only iOS is supported in this first version